qamarq/jelly-music/README.md

 It gives your albums, artists, playlists, lyrics, queue, and now-playing screen the kind of visual attention they deserve — without turning the experience into something noisy or overcomplicated.
 The app is designed to feel refined, responsive, and personal, whether you are quickly starting a song or settling into a full album

 Unlike streaming-first players, Elovaire focuses on music stored directly on your device.
-It is offline-first, tag-aware, and built around Android’s local media system, with a clean interface that keeps playback controls close and displays your music collection beautifully
+It is offline-first, tag-aware, and built around Android’s local media system.
+A clean interface keeps playback controls organized and intuitive while album-centric UI displays your music collection beautifully

 ## Highlights